tahmedge/Text-Summarization/README.md

 BERT_SUM contains the script to run BERTSUM in Debatepedia Dataset.
 Most of the codes are collected from the official [Repository](https://github.com/nlpyang/PreSumm)

-Instructions to run the codes are given in the official repositories of each file.
+Instructions to run the codes are given in the official repositories of each model.

 For PGN_DP pre-processed bin files are given [here](https://github.com/tahmedge/Text-Summarization/tree/master/PGN_DP/dp_stories_PGN) to run the model in Debatepedia dataset.